 When evaluating checklist items for Requirement 9, it is important to remember participation in teleconferences are tracked through registration and attendance of conference calls through the NAIC’s conference call vendor, as well as the roll call for regulators who are members of the different working groups and task forces.

 To evaluate whether your jurisdiction “passes” Requirement 9, the jurisdiction must, at a minimum, be able to answer “Yes” to checklist item 9a. and item 9b., as well as document who in the department or jurisdiction participates in or monitors the Market Analysis Procedures (D) Working Group and the Market Conduct Examination Standards (D) Working Group and is able to accurately document a listing of other market conduct and market analysis-related working groups and/or task forces that your department participates in or monitors.
 In the absence of the ability to participate in every applicable meeting or conference call, it is anticipated that a passing jurisdiction will monitor the applicable working group activities through a review of available materials, minutes and regulator materials.

+[CA - Ms. O’Connell said the requirement 9 guidelines are not clear with respect to expectations for participation in working groups and task forces beyond the Market Analysis Procedures (D) Working Group and Market Conduct Examination Standards (D) Working Group.
+She said the fourth paragraph of the guidelines, which begins “To evaluate whether your jurisdiction passes Requirement 9,” lists three things the jurisdiction must be able to do at a minimum to pass—1) answer “yes” to 9a and 9b; 2) document who in the department monitors or participates in the Working Groups; and 3) accurately document a list of any other market analysis or market conduct related working groups or task forces the jurisdiction participates in or monitors.
+She said the third element conflicts with the last paragraph of the guidelines that says it is at the jurisdiction’s discretion to participate in or monitor the Market Information Systems (D) Task Force or any other working group or task force that reports to the Market Regulation and Consumer Affairs (D) Committee.
+She said the Working Group should modify the guidelines to eliminate this conflict by either making participation in or monitoring of these other groups mandatory or discussing them in the guidelines as something the jurisdiction should consider being a best practice.]

+[MD - Mr. Decker suggested a metric for measuring success in meeting requirement 9.
+He said the current measurement is subjective and would be improved by adding a percentage metric similar to the 50% attendance requirement that is used in requirement 10 checklist item 10c.]

 At each jurisdiction’s discretion, consideration may be given to monitoring the Market Information Systems (D) Task Force and applicable working groups and task forces reporting to the Market Regulation and Consumer Affairs (D) Committee.